secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 <summary>COVID-19 and the workplace</summary>

   GitLab and its team members need to work together to protect New Zealand and keep each other safe during the global COVID-19 pandemic.
 This means that normal obligations to keep in regular contact and to act in good faith are more important than ever.
 * This leave runs concurrently with GitLab PTO.
-Team members must designate this time off as `Out Sick` in PTO by Roots to ensure that statutory entitlements are properly tracked.
+Team members must designate this time off as `Out Sick` in PTO by Deel to ensure that statutory entitlements are properly tracked.

 For more information pleave review the [Employment New Zealand website](https://www.employment.govt.nz/leave-and-holidays/other-types-of-leave/coronavirus-workplace/leave-and-pay-entitlements-during-covid-19/).